 The insect life cycle is more interesting than you may think.

 A new larva comes out of an egg.
-It grows up to be an adult insect that doesn’t look the same as a larva.
+It grows into an adult insect that doesn’t look the same as a larva.
 But don’t worry – they will change into a pupa or cocoon before they can be reborn and finally fly away or crawl somewhere else.

 Spiders are not just bugs.